home-assistant/home-assistant.io/source/_components/camera.rpicam.markdown

     https://www.home-assistant.io/components/camera.generic/

-Set `rpicam` (instead of `generic`) as platform and follow the link above for further configuration details.
+Set `rpicam` (instead of `generic`) as a platform and follow the link above for further configuration details.

 Configuration example: